Academy ratio: History

-Silent films were shot at a 1.3 aspect ratio (also known as a 4:3 aspect ratio), with each frame using all of the negative space between the two rows of film perforations for a length of 4 perforations.
+Silent films were shot at a 11/3:1 aspect ratio (also known as a 1.3:1 or 4:3 aspect ratio), with each frame using all of the negative space between the two rows of film perforations for a length of 4 perforations.
 The frame line between the silent film frames was very thin.
 When sound-on-film was introduced in the late 1920s, the soundtrack was recorded in a stripe running just inside one set of the perforations and cut into the 1.33 image.
 This made the image area "taller", usually around 1.19, which was slightly disorienting to audiences used to the 1.3 frame and also presented problems for exhibitors with fixed-size screens and stationary projectors.

 From studio to studio, the common attempt to reduce the image back to a 1.3:1 ratio by decreasing the projector aperture in-house met with conflicting results.
 Each movie theater chain, furthermore, had its own designated house ratio.
-The first standards set for the new sound-on-film motion pictures were accepted in November 1929, when all major US studios agreed to compose for the Society of Motion Picture and Television Engineers (SMPE) designated size of 0.800 × 0.600 inch returning to the aspect ratio of 1.33̅:1.
+The first standards set for the new sound-on-film motion pictures were accepted in November 1929, when all major US studios agreed to compose for the Society of Motion Picture Engineers (SMPE) designated size of 0.800 × 0.600 inch returning to the aspect ratio of 1.33̅:1.